DSI-HUG/ngx-sentry/CONTRIBUTING.md

 Unfortunately, we are not able to investigate / fix bugs without a minimal reproduction, so if we don't hear back from you, we are going to close an issue that doesn't have enough info to be reproduced.

-You can file new issues by selecting from our [new issue templates][issueTemplates] and filling out the issue template.
+You can file new issues by selecting and filling out the issue template from our [new issue templates][issue-templates].

 ### <a name="submit-pr"></a> Submitting a Pull Request (PR)

 Before you submit your Pull Request (PR) consider the following guidelines:

-1. Search [GitHub][githubPR] for an open or closed PR that relates to your submission.
+1. Search [GitHub][github-pr] for an open or closed PR that relates to your submission.
    You don't want to duplicate existing efforts.

 2. Be sure that an issue describes the problem you're fixing, or documents the design for the feature you'd like to add.